aaronjanse/marble-complete/README.md

 In order to make togglers move in unison (thereby allowing turing-completeness), connect them with _wires_.
 In ascii, wires are represented via periods (`.`).
 These are prettified into unicode lines (e.g. `┄`).

+Marbles can also be controlled via _gates_.
+An open gate is represented by a colon (`:`) and a closed gate is represented by an exclamation mark (`!`).

+A gate can be opened/closed via a pulse from a toggler down a connected wire.

 <sub>
 ## Ascii vs Unicode source
 Programs are typically written with AsciiDots' ascii path rules: